German special forces

-The German special forces include the Special Operations Forces (Kommando Spezialkräfte, KSK) of the German Army and the Naval Special Forces Command (Kommando Spezialkräfte Marine, KSM) of the German Navy.
+The German special forces include the Special Operations Forces (Kommando Spezialkräfte, KSK) of the German Army and the Naval Special Forces Command (Kommando Spezialkräfte der Marine, KSM) of the German Navy.
 Both are regular units and fully integrated into the branches of the German Armed Forces (Bundeswehr).

 During operations, special forces personnel are under the command of the special operations division of the Einsatzführungskommando der Bundeswehr (Armed Forces Operations Command) in Potsdam, a branch of the Joint Support Service (Streitkräftebasis).

 Besides the KSK and KSM, numerous specialized units can support special forces operations.

 Special Forces

 Army Special Forces

 A large majority of German special forces are part of the Kommando Spezialkräfte (KSK).
 The unit was founded in 1996 to adapt Germany's response to new offensive tasks, including the development of crisis response forces.
 Until then, the German Armed Forces (Bundeswehr) primarily served as a territorial defence force, in line with its self-image and primary orientation.

 The specific reason for the establishment of the Kommando Spezialkräfte (KSK) was the evacuation of German citizens by Belgian Para-Commandos during the Rwandan genocide in 1994.
 This task was carried out by special forces of the Para-Commando Brigade from Belgium, the former colonial power, as agreed upon in advance by NATO partners.
-The German government chose not to intervene directly because neither the Federal Border Guard (Bundesgrenzschutz) GSG 9 unit, established in 1972 after the Munich Massacre, nor the German Army Paratrooper Companies B1 (Commando) were trained for guerrilla warfare situations.
+The German government chose not to intervene directly because neither the Federal Border Protection (Bundesgrenzschutz) GSG 9 unit, established in 1972 after the Munich Massacre, nor the German Army Paratrooper Companies B1 (Commando) were trained for guerrilla warfare situations.
 Additionally, the necessary technical means for transporting and carrying out the task were lacking.

 The KSK is a brigade-level unit that is stationed in Calw, Baden-Württemberg.
 The unit is under the command of the Rapid Response Forces Division (Division Schnelle Kräfte) and is made up of around 1,500 soldiers.
 Most of them serve in the support forces department.